Arnhem: Electricity Capital of the Netherlands

-Arnhem can look back on a rich history when it comes to the public supply of electricity, with safety, reliability and affordability being key objectives.
-Today, supplying renewable energy has become a hot topic in the Netherlands' 'electricity capital'.
+Arnhem can look back on a proud history when it comes to the public supply of electricity; safety, reliability and affordability have always been and continue to be key objectives.
+Over recent years, the supply of renewable energy has become a hot topic in the Dutch 'electricity capital'.

 Unique testing facilities